 BYOD is no longer a new concept, organisations still struggle to enable it without introducing unnecessary risk.
 While corporate-deployed resources can be vigorously hardened and controlled, personal devices are often shared and not subjected to the same security scrutiny.
 Organisations struggle to manage end-user devices with mobile device management (MDM), or enterprise mobility management (EMM) solutions, and technology that can only segregate applications and user data on a device.

 IT teams cannot simply toughen employee-owned devices and govern the device operations as firmly as an employer-deployed system.
 Another challenge for securing remote workers involves essential cybersecurity controls like vulnerability assessments, patch management, and anti-virus.

-Employees need mobile and remote access to your network, whether hosted in the cloud or on-premises; you need a secure way to provide it, to increase productivity, flexibility, and convenience.
+Employees need mobile and remote access to your network, whether hosted in the cloud or on-premises; you need a secure way to provide it.
+Remote access for your employees is an important way to increase productivity, flexibility, and convenience.
 The cloud offers worldwide resources—outside of a traditional data centre—to which remote devices can securely connect and embrace methodologies like geolocation and two-factor authentication, for additional layers of security.

 These security basics are easier to manage, however many organisations struggle to embrace these technologies for remote employees.
 Such organisations, willing to empower remote employees, should consider the cloud for managing basic cybersecurity disciplines.
 It would be hasty to adopt a one-size-fits-all solution approach for providing secure remote access to corporate information.
 Let’s take a critical look at some of the technology choices available for the seamless connectivity demanded from a remote access facility: